-Target remodeled hundreds of its stores for delivering convenient and inspiring shopping experiences to the customers.
+Target remodeled hundreds of its stores to deliver convenient and inspiring shopping experiences to customers.
 The retailer is focusing on deepening its customer personalization capabilities with the help of a holistic digital strategy.
-Target is providing its customers the benefits of e-commerce as well as physical stores, such that the consumers can leverage both the in-store as well as digital advantages from the retailer.
+Target is providing its customers with the benefits of e-commerce and physical stores so consumers can leverage the retailer’s in-store and digital advantages.

-Instead of replacing their existing physical stores with digital platform, Target used the offline locations to scale up its digital operations.
+Instead of replacing its existing physical stores with digital platforms, Target used offline locations to scale up its digital operations.
 With digital fulfillment becoming a key priority for the company, the retailer’s physical outlets are handling about 80% of their digital volume.

 What they did right:

 - Instead of succumbing to the sheep effect, Target took an approach different from its competitors.
-Instead of closing down the physical outlets, Target upgraded them with the capability of handling digital traffic.
+Instead of closing down the physical outlets, Target upgraded them to handle digital traffic.

 - Target’s same-day delivery option was a hit among the consumers.
 By partnering with Shipt, Target increased its digital fulfillment capabilities.

 The keys to a successful digital transformation:

 - Having the right leaders driving the digital wagon

 - Upskilling the workforce for the digital tomorrow

 - Establishing a seamless communication channel